Gohonzon: Outside of Nichiren Buddhism

 The terms honzon and gohonzon are often used interchangeably and with some confusion.
 In the Japanese new religion Risshō Kōsei Kai, members receive and practice to a Daigohonzon enshrined in their homes; the scroll consists of an image of Gautama Buddha.
 At the Risshō Kōsei Kai headquarters there is a gohonzon that is a statue of Shakyamuni.

-In the Jōdo Shinshū school of Pure Land Buddhism, under Hōnen and Shinran, the use of honzon became more prevalent; they took the form of inscriptions of the sect's mantra Namu Amida Buddha, other phrases, images of the Buddha, statuary, and even representations of the founder.
+In the Jōdo Shinshū school of Pure Land Buddhism, under Hōnen and Shinran, the use of honzon became more prevalent; they took the form of inscriptions of the sect's mantra Namu Amida Butsu, other phrases, images of the Buddha, statuary, and even representations of the founder.
 Rennyo thought the written mantra was more appropriate than a statue but did not ascribe particular powers to it as do Nichiren's followers to their gohonzon.